hlship/threaded-conversation/docs/conversation.md

 ## Library Links

-When the Dialog predicate `(library links enabled)` succeeds, then the `(describe action $)` predicates involving quips will output links, not just text.
+When the Dialog predicate `(library links enabled)` succeeds, then the `(describe action $)` predicates involving quips will print links, not just text.
 The link will discuss the identified quip.

 ## convinfo command

-The `lib/hls/debug/convinfo.dg` library provides a `convinfo` command that outputs information about the NPC, current quip, and related quips.
+The `lib/hls/debug/convinfo.dg` library provides a `convinfo` command that prints information about the NPC, current quip, and related quips.

 For example, after `ask barmaid about rumors`, you would see: